-If you're struggling for colour combo inspiration try and find an inspiration piece to work around such as a cushion or piece or art, or maybe a fabric you adore (bonus: the fabric designer has done the hard work for you and created a scheme that works).
+If you’re struggling for colour combo inspiration, try and find an inspiration piece to work around, such as a cushion or piece of art, or maybe a fabric you adore (bonus: the fabric designer has done the hard work for you and created a scheme that works).

 If you’d like to create a unique scheme from scratch, follow this simple process:

 - Pick A Pattern: You can start an entire scheme from a single pattern.
-Find an abstract pattern or print on Pinterest that has the look and feel that you might like to create in your home.
+Find an abstract pattern or print on Pinterest with the look and feel you might like creating in your home.

-- Create An Initial Mood Board: Develop the pattern into a higher level view moodboard and the overall feeling you’d like to create in your home.
-Don't get into specific items like which bed, chair etc. Look for the mood and feeling, perhaps that's the soothing colours of beach scene at dusk, or the rustic feel of a washed up piece of driftwood, of a vibrant contemporary city scape.
-It does not need to be a room to copy from Pinterest, you can easily create a unique design.
+- Create An Initial Mood Board: Develop the pattern into a higher-level view mood board and the overall feeling you’d like to create in your home.
+Don’t get into specific items like a piece of furniture such as a bed, coffee table, sofa or chair.
+Look for the mood and feeling.
+Perhaps that’s the soothing colours of the beach scene at dusk, the rustic feel of a washed-up piece of driftwood, or a vibrant contemporary cityscape.
+It does not need to be a room to copy from Pinterest.
+You can easily create a unique design.

-If you’d like to learn how to create mood boards and understand more about defining your vision, the Ultimate Home Design Toolkit shows you and easy to follow 8 step by step process.
+If you’d like to learn how to create mood boards and understand more about defining your vision, the Ultimate Home Design Toolkit shows you an easy to follow 8 step (by step) process.

 2 – Does your room have a little bit of black?

-Black is a colour that you will find often in many successful schemes, even if just a splash.
-In science, black is the absence of light.
-In reality, black is a pigment and a mix of all the spectrum's hues, the darkest colour.
+Black is a colour that you will often find in many successful schemes, even if just a splash.
+In science, black is the absence of natural light.
+In reality, black is a pigment and a mix of all the spectrum’s hues, the darkest colour.

-Having this even in small quantities be that a picture frame, a chair leg, or a table, well, it will give your scheme depth and contrast.
+Having this even in small quantities, be that a picture frame, a chair leg, or a coffee table, will give your scheme depth and contrast.
 Using the colour black adds a focal point that anchors.
 It adds a sophisticated look to a space.